Rules

 9. Stage Procedures

-9.2 Commands (these may vary based on the Event Official, but have the same meaning).
+9.2 Commands (these may vary based on the RO, but have the same meaning)

-• 9.2.2 Unload and Show Clear: Unload all guns and show an empty chamber to the Event Official.
-Once confirmed, point at a berm or safe direction and pull the trigger as a redundancy safety check.
+9.2.2 Unload and Show Clear: Unload all guns and show an empty chamber to the RO, once confirmed, point at a berm or safe direction, and pull the trigger as a redundancy safety check.

 9.3 Once a competitor abandons a firearm and moves 3’ (or more) forward of the dump barrel, that gun is out of play and can not be retrieved or used anymore on that stage.
-If you try to retrieve it, the Event Official will remind you.
-If you continue and retrieve it, the Event Official will stop you and score the stage as is.
+If you try to retrieve it, the RO will remind you.
+If you continue and retrieve it, the RO will stop you and score the stage as is.

-9.5 If a target falls over or wasn’t reset and the competitor hasn’t fired at it yet, the competitor will fire a shot at where the target should have been.
+9.5 If a target falls over or wasn’t reset and the shooter hasn’t fired at it yet, the shooter will fire a shot at where the target should have been.
 Reshoots will not be issued for this.

-9.6 It is the competitor’s responsibility to designate a squad mate to walk with the Event Official when scoring your targets and clearing your guns.
-For the sake of match efficiency, we won't wait on the competitor to verify a target.
+9.6 It is the shooters responsibility to designate a squad mate to walk with the RO when scoring your targets and clearing your guns.
+For the sake of match efficiency, we won't wait on the shooter to verify a target.

 10. Other

-10.1 Competitors may not touch or hold any firearm, loading device, or ammunition after the “Standby” command and before the “Start Signal” (except for unavoidable touching with the lower arms).
+10.1 Participants may not touch or hold any firearm-loading device or ammunition after the “Standby” command and before the “Start Signal” (except for unavoidable touching with the lower arms).

 10.4 Any rule not explicitly covered by this document will be resolved with a ruling by the Match Director or his designee.
 Rulings by the Match Director or his designee will be final, and will serve as a precedent for the duration of the event.